 Every year, the NIT, Northern Institute of Technology Management, awards the DAAD Award to a graduating student.
 Together the NIT and the student body vote on the winner.
-This year, the American, Annelis Breed, was selected and received the award at the graduation ceremony in the Audimax of the Technical University of Hamburg.
+This year, an American, Annelis Breed, was selected and received the award at the graduation ceremony in the Audimax of the Hamburg University of Technology.
 The German Academic Exchange Service bestows a prize of 1,000 euros to honor foreign students in Germany who are socially and interculturally involved.
 Annelis won the race with a clear lead and was honored in particular for her commitment and passion that she brought to her work.
 She contributed significantly to students' social activities and always had an open ear.

 Annelis, congratulations!
 You are the DAAD Award winner this year, chosen by your fellow students for it.
 How does it feel for you to get this Award?

 I feel very recognized and appreciated by my class and community.
-I in turn cannot appreciate and thank my class enough for being an incredible group of very unique individuals from many different backgrounds and cultures across the globe.
+I, in turn, cannot appreciate and thank my class enough for being an incredible group of very unique individuals from many different backgrounds and cultures across the globe.
 Our differences became our biggest strengths.
 We learned and grew from each other.
 It was a beautiful two years to help facilitate and encourage this growth, and I feel blessed to have had this opportunity.

 You were honored, because of your commitment and passion to both the NIT and to your classmates.
 During your studies over the previous two years at the NIT, you were both class speaker and a student assistant.
 What is your motivation to always give 120% and to be so involved?

 "Take away my people but leave my factories, and soon grass will grow on factory floors.
 Take away my factories but leave my people, and soon we will have a new and better factory."

 Andrew Carnegie, nineteenth-century industrialist